mim-uw/rc-2022-23/released/lab4.md

 * cameraMatrix estimated by `cv2.calibrateCamera`
 * distCoeffs estimated by `cv2.calibrateCamera`

-In fact, we have already used `cv2.solvePnP` in lab6, it was disguised as `cv2.estimatePoseSingleMarkers`, but actually it was just solveP4P from four corners of a marker.
+In fact, we have already used `cv2.solvePnP` in lab3, it was disguised as `cv2.estimatePoseSingleMarkers`, but actually it was just solveP4P from four corners of a marker.

 During the last lab we have estimated cameraMatrix and distCoeffs of our cameras.
-We can find a chessboard corners on the image using `cv2.findChessboardCorners` function.
+We can find chessboard corners on the image using `cv2.findChessboardCorners` function.
 We also know our chessboard object measurements.

 **Task 2 of 4**

-Using `cv2.solvePnP` and `cv2.projectPoints` (projects 3D points to 2D image, refer to lab6) write a program that draws 3D coordinate system with (0,0,0) at one corner of the chessboard with X, Y and Z axes as on image below:
+Using `cv2.solvePnP` and `cv2.projectPoints` (projects 3D points to 2D image, refer to lab3) write a program that draws 3D coordinate system with (0,0,0) at one corner of the chessboard with X, Y and Z axes as on image below:

 ![Data](/imgs/pnp_1.png)